Independent Credit Bearing Courses

 - be in good financial standing with the College.

-The Office of International & Off-Campus Studies will request the appropriate information from the Registrar, the Dean of Students, and Student Accounts Manager to determine a student’s eligibility.
+The Office of Off-Campus Studies will request the appropriate information from the Registrar, the Dean of Students, and Student Accounts Manager to determine a student’s eligibility.

-Students are responsible for contacting the Residence Life Office to discuss how off-campus study will affect their housing assignments, especially for off-campus study which takes place immediately following or prior to any college break.
+Students are responsible for contacting the Residence Life Office to discuss how off-campus study will affect their housing assignments, especially for off-campus study which takes place prior to or immediately following any college break.

 Participants are responsible for knowing the regulations in this section as well as those governing their chosen program.
 By the act of registering for a program, the student signifies that he or she understands and agrees to abide by these regulations.